Sanjaychaurasia04/printing-repair-website/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+ -->

+##🛠️ Printing Machine Repair Services - Project Documentation

+#📌 Overview

+This project is a professional website for a printing machine repair service company, specializing in Heidelberg and other major printing press repairs, maintenance, and optimization.
+The platform highlights available services, showcases a gallery, displays client testimonials, and includes a booking system for service inquiries.

+Built using React.js, CSS3, and modern frontend development practices, it offers a smooth, responsive, and engaging user experience.

+##✨ Features
+✅ Service Catalog – Overview of offered repair and maintenance services

+✅ Image Gallery – Interactive gallery with modal previews

+✅ Client Testimonials – Customer reviews with star ratings

+✅ Responsive Layout – Fully optimized for mobile, tablet, and desktop

+✅ Animated UI – Subtle CSS transitions and hover effects

+✅ Contact & Booking – Simple form for users to request services